-Instructions for entering Sub recipient and Consultant Agreement on grant awards
+Instructions for entering Subrecipient and Consultant Agreement on grant awards

-Once an award is made which requires a subaward or consultant agreement, contact the Office of Sponsored Research & Programs for assistance in developing the agreements.
+Once an award is made which requires a subaward or consultant agreement, contact SPaRC for assistance in developing the agreements.
 Providence College uses a Research Consultant Agreement and Subaward Agreement Template as the base of these agreements which have been approved by the College's General Counsel.
-Only an Authorized Signatory of the Institution may sign a subrecipient or consultant agreement on behalf of the College.
+Only an AOR of the Institution may sign a subrecipient or consultant agreement on behalf of the College.